-- 1. Students in $1\text{st} 5^{\text{th}}$ grade are responsible for writing down their homework for each class in the assignment notebook they receive in September.
-Middle school students keep a digital record of homework in their Office 365 Calendar. - 2.
+- 1. Students are responsible for writing down their homework for each class in the assignment notebook they receive in September. - 2.
 If a student consistently spends more time than is recommended in real studying (without television and other distractions), the teacher should be notified, and adjustments will be considered. - 3.
 Various assignments and long-term projects may involve homework on the weekends.
 The teacher will monitor the progress of long-term projects. - 4.
 Middle school students (Grades $6^{th} 8^{th}$) may periodically expect homework on the weekends and it may be to a student's advantage to complete assignments outside of the school week.